What Is Gender Identity?

 Federal Guidance on Gender Identity in Schools

-On May 13, 2016, the Civil Rights Division of the US Department of Justice (DOJ) issued a letter to schools receiving federal financial assistance under Title IX of the Education Amendments of 1972.
-Key points include:
+For instance, under the Obama administration in 2016, the Civil Rights Division of the US Department of Justice (DOJ) issued a letter to schools receiving federal financial assistance under Title IX of the Education Amendments of 1972.
+Key points included:

 - Schools must provide a safe, nondiscriminatory environment for all students, including transgender students.